 The U.S. Department of Transportation established four performance measures for transit asset management (TAM).
 The Sheboygan MPO worked with the one transit operator in the Sheboygan Metropolitan Planning Area (Shoreline Metro) to establish targets for three of the four measures (rolling stock, equipment and facilities; infrastructure only relates to rail transit, which does not exist locally).
-A TAM Plan was developed for Shoreline Metro in the process of setting these targets.
-The Sheboygan MPO Technical and Policy Advisory Committees recommended approval of the targets for the MPO at their September 6, 2018, joint meeting.
-The Bay-Lake Regional Planning Commission approved the targets for the Sheboygan MPO on September 14, 2018.
+A 2019 TAM Plan was developed for Shoreline Metro in the process of setting these targets, and covers the period from October 1, 2019, through September 30, 2020.
+The Sheboygan Transit Commission approved the targets for Shoreline Metro on October 22, 2019.
+The Sheboygan MPO Technical and Policy Advisory Committees recommended approval of the targets for the MPO at their September 5, 2019, joint meeting.
+The Bay-Lake Regional Planning Commission approved the targets for the Sheboygan MPO on September 13, 2019.
 The TAM targets are:

 - Rolling Stock: The percentage of revenue vehicles (by type) that exceed the useful life benchmark (ULB).
-This target allows for 36 percent of revenue vehicles and 0 percent of non-revenue vehicles to pass beyond useful life. - Equipment: The percentage of equipment that exceeds the ULB In the case of Shoreline Metro, "equipment" was characterized as the most significant equipment, or non-vehicle items with a replacement value of \$50,000 or more.
+This target allows for 28 percent of revenue vehicles and 0 percent of non-revenue vehicles to pass beyond useful life. - Equipment: The percentage of equipment that exceeds the ULB In the case of Shoreline Metro, "equipment" was characterized as the most significant equipment, or non-vehicle items with a replacement value of \$50,000 or more.
 These items include a scrubber, a hoist and a bus wash, all located at the Shoreline Metro bus garage.
 This target allows for 100 percent of Shoreline Metro's most significant equipment to pass beyond its useful life. - Facilities: The percentage of facilities that are rated less than 3.0 on the Transit Economic Requirements Model (TERM) Scale.
 Shoreline Metro's facilities include: its administration, maintenance and storage facility (bus garage), and its transfer facility/station.
 This target allows for 50 percent of facilities to pass beyond useful life. - Infrastructure: The percentage of track segments (by mode) that have performance restrictions.
 This performance measure does not apply to the Sheboygan Metropolitan Planning Area, as there is no rail transit in the area.